katleiahramos/Bark-Park/README.md

   8. Open your browser to `localhost:5000`

 ## Contributing
+For more information on how to contribute to this project, please visit: https://github.com/katleiahramos/Bark-Park/blob/master/contributing.md
 Bug reports and pull requests are welcome on GitHub at https://github.com/katleiahramos/Bark-Park

 ## License